 “History, that of the last half-century in particular, is rife with examples of innovators who challenged those you serve and were either paid off to desist or were silenced in less subtle fashion.
 Regardless of how their advances might have improved the world, faced with financial ruin, character assassination, or just plain assassination, those still able to do so capitulated to external pressures beyond their ability to withstand.

 “The thing is, Phil: you’ve seen my profile.
-You know me.
-And you know, too, I’m not likely to fold up my tent and just disappear into obscurity.”
+You know enough about me to know I’m not likely to fold up my tent and just disappear into obscurity.”

-“No,” Bettencort says, “that would not appear to be your style.”
+“No,” Bettencort says, “that does not appear to be your style.”

 “That has a patriotic ring to it and at some fundamental level, I believe YOU believe it, but the American people—those not lulled into happy stupefaction in vee—know better.
 After all that’s transpired from the so-called End Times to now, you and President Bascomb serve at the pleasure of a cabal, the obscenely wealthy who answer to no one.
 I can see that doesn’t sit well with you and I’m sorry to be the one to say aloud that the Emperor is naked, but there it is.
 The look on your tari’s face right now tells me you know it to be true, as well.”